Remediate Modernized Texts

 <listPerson>

-against the IML List of Characters to ensure all characters are included in it.The list of characters generated by the conversion may also generate
+against the IML list of characters to ensure all characters are included.The character list generated by the conversion may also generate

 <person>